WardBenjamin/UnityAStar/README.md

 Unity A*
 =========

 A* pathfinding implementation implemented and optimized for tile-based games.
-It could be easily expanded in the future to perform well for 3D environments, but
+It could be easily expanded in the future to perform well for 3D environments, but Unity already has a navigation mesh implemented to do so, so I haven't bothered.

-Unity already has a navigation mesh implemented to do so.
+This A* implementation is also useful for other tile-based games that do not use Unity; I have used it in several of my other projects.

 Possible improvements: